aanikaatluri/perceptron/OVERVIEW.md

 ## Why I chose this problem

+The global workplace safety and compliance market is valued at over $23 billion, with direct financial losses from workplace injuries costing U.S. businesses more than $58 billion.
+Yet these industries still rely on manual incident review: scrubbing footage, taking notes, and filling out forms for compliance and insurance.
 Every serious workplace — warehouses, construction sites, offices — already has cameras.
 What they lack is a fast path from **footage → documented incident**.
 Today that path is almost entirely human:

 1. A supervisor or safety officer gets alerted.
 2. Someone searches DVR/NVR footage for the relevant window.